Linear stability analysis of wake vortices by a spectral method using mapped Legendre functions: Inviscid linear analysis

-On the other hand, for large $q$ (typically, $|q|>1.5$ according to \citet{Lessen1974}, or $|q|>2.31$ according to \citet{Heaton2007}, depending on the parameter values of $m$ and $\kappa$) where the inviscid $q$-vortex is linearly neutrally stable, the eigenmodes are located on $i \mathbb{R}$ of the complex $\sigma$-plane.
-Despite the flow being analytically neutrally stable, spurious, numerically-computed eigenmodes may have eigenvalues that are clustered around the imaginary axis, rather than on it, leading to the incorrect conclusion that the flow is linearly unstable because some of the eigenvalues lie in the right half of the complex $\sigma$-plane.
-We focus our attention of the analysis in this section on the large or infinite $q$ cases to make certain that any unstable eigenmodes occurring in the analysis are spurious.
-In what follows, we discuss how to eliminate the spurious eigenmodes by adjusting the numerical parameters so that they are sufficiently spatially well-resolved, i.e., they numerically remain neutrally stable.
+On the other hand, for large $q$ (typically, $|q|>1.5$ according to \citet{Lessen1974}, or $|q|>2.31$ according to \citet{Heaton2007}, depending on the parameter values of $m$ and $\kappa$) where the inviscid $q$-vortex is linearly neutrally stable and the eigenmodes are located on $\mathrm{i} \mathbb{R}$ of the complex $\sigma$-plane.
+Although the flow is analytically neutrally stable, incorrect eigenmodes may appear in association with eigenvalues clustered around the imaginary axis, leading to the incorrect conclusion that the flow is linearly unstable because some of the eigenvalues lie in the right half of the complex $\sigma$-plane ($\Real (\sigma) > 0$).
+We focus our attention on the analysis of large or infinite $q$ cases as any unstable eigenmodes occurring in the analysis are incorrect.
+In what follows, we demonstrate that these incorrect eigenmodes are \textit{under-resolved} eigenmodes of the inviscid critical-layer eigenmodes and can be corrected by adjusting the numerical parameters so that they correctly exhibit their neutrally stable nature ($\Real (\sigma) = 0$) in our numerical analysis.